-So you would think that all nonprofits would be making their biggest bucks during this time.
+You would think that all nonprofits would be making their biggest bucks during this time.
 Sadly, that’s not true.

 More than 35% of nonprofits (maybe yours too?) get only 10% of their annual benefits from year-end efforts.

-That is, despite highly conducive circumstances for giving, organizations are not successful in winning donations.
+Despite highly conducive circumstances for giving, organizations are not successful in winning donations.

 One reason for this is of course, how and when the ask is made.
 If every year I only get asked for money during Christmas time, I would get annoyed too and wouldn’t contribute much.